syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Interactive-Features.md

 ### ScrollBars

-ScrollBars can be set for the TabPages for which the **AutoScroll** property has to be set to true.
-The **AutoScrollMinSize** is set to a value, which if exceeded, enables the TabControlAdv to automatically add a scrollbar to the TabPage.
-Setting **AutoScrollMargin**, allows to maintain a minimum distance between the end margin of any control that is placed and the margin of the TabPage.
+ScrollBars can be set for the TabPages for which the `AutoScroll` property has to be set to true.
+The `AutoScrollMinSize` is set to a value, which if exceeded, enables the TabControlAdv to automatically add a scrollbar to the TabPage.
+Setting `AutoScrollMargin`, allows to maintain a minimum distance between the end margin of any control that is placed inside the TabPage and the margin of the TabPage.

-**ScrollIncrement** property is used to specify whether to scroll through Tabs or Pages.
+`ScrollIncrement` property is used to specify whether to scroll through Tabs or Pages.

 <table>
 <tr>